Franklalalala/test_read_the_docs/docs/manual/PlotWithFullereneDataParser_2.rst

 --------

 The problem of plot SWR is basically the same as above.
-A one-step-SWR between cage 1 and cage 2 means there is one C-C bond rotated 90 degrees to become cage 2.
+A one-step-SWR between cage 1 and cage 2 means there is one C-C bond rotated 90 degrees in cage 1 to become cage 2.

 For example, :math:`\rm ^{\#11}C_{84}` and :math:`\rm ^{\#12}C_{84}`,
-there are 82 carbon atoms are identical.
+there are 82 identical carbon atoms.
 One needs to match pristine cages before the ``load_cage`` stage and change the addon numbers to the new, re-matched cages.